jodiedunlop/talks/restful-apis/PITCHME.md

 - Uniform interface
 - Uses HTTP protocol: GET, POST, PUT, PATCH, DELETE ...
-- stateless
+- Stateless
-- Developers can set their own standards
 - Open to interpretation

+Note:

+^ HTTP protocol, can easily be inspected in a browser

+^ State can introduce more complexity and makes scaling more difficult

+^ Open to interpretation; Developers can set their own standards - REST has few architectural constraints the remaining choices are up to the developer

+^ The definition of REST can be a bit vague or interpreted differently

 ---